IgniteUI/igniteui-docfx/en/components/input-group.md

 </form>
 ```

 The result from the above configurations could be seen in the below sample.
+Similar to the template-driven form sample, it also demonstrates how to toggle the password's visibility by using the [`igx-icon`]({environment:angularApiUrl}/classes/igxiconcomponent.html) and the `igxSuffix` directive.

 <code-view style="height:480px"
            data-demos-base-url="{environment:demosBaseUrl}"